Common Causes of Vertigo

 One of the most common causes of vertigo, or the sensation that the room is spinning around you, is BPPV (Benign Paroxysmal Positional Vertigo).
 This condition causes calcium particles (otoconia) which are naturally produced and housed in the inner ear to become dislodged and move into one of the three semi-circular canals of the ear.
-The semi-circular canals are an important part of the vestibular system which contributes to maintaining balance.
+The semi-circular canals are an important part of the system which contributes to maintaining balance.

-BPPV is easily treated using the Epley Manoeuvre.
-This manoeuvre uses a series of changes to head-positioning which encourages the calcium particles to reposition themselves in a non-reactive part of the ear.
-Epley Manoeuvre has a 90% immediate success rate for most patients.
-Repeating the manoeuvre on a second visit will help resolve the BPPV in another 5% – there is no charge if the second visit is required.
+If BPPV is confirmed, you will be treated using the Epley maneuver.
+This will involve a series of changes to your head position which encourages the calcium particle to reposition itself in a non-reactive part of your ear.
+Epley maneuver has a 90% immediate success rate for most patients.
+Repeating the maneuver on a second visit will help resolve the BPPV in another 5% – there is no charge if the second visit is required.